awsdocs/amazon-eventbridge-user-guide/doc_source/event-types.md

 ## AWS Management Console Sign\-in Events<a name="console-event-type"></a>

-AWS Management Console sign\-in events can be detected by CloudWatch Events only in the US East \(N\.
-Virginia\) Region\.
+AWS Management Console sign\-in events can be detected by CloudWatch Events\.
+For information on regional sign\-in events see: [Logging Regional Sign\-in Events](https://docs.aws.amazon.com/IAM/latest/UserGuide/cloudtrail-integration.html#cloudtrail-integration_signin-regions)\.

 The following is an example of a console sign\-in event: